Research-Based

 Stimulate Immunity

-Florastor helps to stimulate the production of Immunoglobulin A or IgA.
-This is the antibody that defends the body against infections.
-Just think that baking yeast strengthens bread dough, and this yeast strain will strengthen your gut immunity!
+Florastor boosts production of Immunoglobulin A (IgA), the antibody that defends against infections.
+Just as baking yeast strengthens bread dough, this yeast strain fortifies your gut immunity!

 Aids in Absorption of Water and Nutrients